 Stage 4 – Neatening the peg bag

 Set your machine to zig zag and stitch the whole way around the peg bag to neaten the edges.
-Overlock if you have an overlocker or overlock stitch on your machine.
+Overlock if you have an overlocker or overlock stitch on your machine (as I did in the photo).
 Unpick a few of the threads at the top centre to allow the hanger to poke through still.

 Stage 5 – Pressing and finishing your peg bag